playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <!-- tabs:end -->

 >While this is a good demonstration of how you can use an element reference within a directive, styling an element is generally suggested to be done within a CSS file itself, unless you have good reason otherwise.
+>
+> This is because styling an element through JavaScript can cause issues with [server-side rendering](/posts/what-is-ssr-and-ssg#ssr), and can also cause [layout thrashing](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing) if done incorrectly.

 # Lifecycle Methods in Directives

 [Previously in the book, we've explored adding in a `focus` event when an element is rendered](/posts/ffg-fundamentals-component-reference#Using-component-reference-to-focus-our-context-menu).
 However, in this chapter we explicitly had to call a `focus` method.
 What if we could have our `button` focus itself immediately when it's rendered onto the page?

-Luckily, with attributes we can!
+Luckily, with directives we can!

-See, while a component has a lifecycle of being rendered, updated, cleaned up, and beyond - so too does an element that's bound to a directive!
+See, while a component has a series of side effects associated with it: being rendered, updated, cleaned up, and beyond - so too does an HTML element that's bound to a directive!

-Because of this, we can hook into the ability to use lifecycle methods within directives to [add a side effect](/posts/ffg-fundamentals-side-effects#Side-Effects) that focuses when an element is rendered.
+Because of this, we can hook into the ability to use [side effects](/posts/ffg-fundamentals-side-effects#Side-Effects) within directives that focuses when an element is rendered.

 <!-- tabs:start -->